 17.for they eat the bread of wickedness and drink the wine of violence.

-18.But the path of just men is like a bright light, continually shining unto the perfect day.
+18.But the path of righteous men is like a bright light, continually shining unto the perfect day.

 19.The way of the wicked is like darkness; they do not know at what they stumble.